raiutkarsh09/covid-19-message-service/README.md

-# Covid-19 District-wise Messaging servic yo muslte
+# Covid-19 District-wise Messaging service

 This Project informs user and their added phone numbers ever 7 hours about the Current Status of COVID-19 patients in their district.
 It is based on collecting and sending data using REST APIs